Bristol Myers Squibb Adds Premier Radiopharmaceutical Platform With Acquisition Of Rayzebio

-(MENAFN- GlobeNewsWire - Nasdaq) Transaction Brings RayzeBio's Differentiated Actinium-Based Radiopharmaceutical Platform, Including Rich Pipeline of Multiple Drug Development Programs to Bristol Myers Squibb's Leading Oncology Franchise
+(MENAFN- Caribbean News Global) Transaction Brings RayzeBio's Differentiated Actinium-Based Radiopharmaceutical Platform, Including Rich Pipeline of Multiple Drug Development Programs, to Bristol Myers Squibb's Leading Oncology Franchise

 Lead Program, RYZ101, in Phase 3 Development for Treatment of Gastroenteropancreatic Neuroendocrine Tumors and Early-stage Development for Treatment of Small Cell Lung Cancer and Potentially Other Tumor Types

-PRINCETON, N.J. and SAN DIEGO, Dec.
-26, 2023 (GLOBE NEWSWIRE) -- Bristol Myers Squibb (NYSE: BMY) and RayzeBio, Inc. (NASDAQ: RYZB) today announced a definitive merger agreement under which Bristol Myers Squibb will acquire RayzeBio for $62.50 per share in cash, for a total equity value of approximately $4.1 billion, or $3.6 billion net of estimated cash acquired.
+PRINCETON, N.J. & SAN DIEGO–(BUSINESS WIRE)–Bristol Myers Squibb (NYSE: BMY) and RayzeBio, Inc. (NASDAQ: RYZB) today announced a definitive merger agreement under which Bristol Myers Squibb will acquire RayzeBio for $62.50 per share in cash, for a total equity value of approximately $4.1 billion, or $3.6 billion net of estimated cash acquired.
 The transaction was unanimously approved by both the Bristol Myers Squibb and RayzeBio Boards of Directors.

 RayzeBio is a clinical-stage radiopharmaceutical therapeutics (“RPT”) company with an innovation-leading position in actinium-based RPTs and a pipeline of potentially first-in-class and best-in-class drug development programs.
 Current pipeline programs are targeting the treatment of solid tumors, including gastroenteropancreatic neuroendocrine tumors (GEP-NETs), small cell lung cancer, hepatocellular carcinoma and other cancers.
 There remains a high, unmet need for more effective treatments in solid tumors, and RPTs enable a precision approach to patient treatment.
 RPTs bind to tumor cells and deliver targeted radiation to induce cancer cell death.
 Actinium-based RPTs offer potential advantages over currently available RPTs since the high potency and short firing range of the alpha-emitter create the possibility for stronger efficacy and more targeted delivery.